Bill.com (NYSE:BILL) Issues FY 2022 Earnings Guidance

 Bill.com (NYSE:BILL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of -$0.35–$0.34 for the period, compared to the consensus EPS estimate of -$0.46.
 The company issued revenue guidance of $624.00 million-$625.00 million, compared to the consensus revenue estimate of $599.76 million.Bill.com also updated its Q4 2022 guidance to -$0.14–$0.13 EPS.

+Bill.com (NYSE:BILL – Get Rating) last released its quarterly earnings data on Thursday, May 5th.
+The company reported ($0.08) earnings per share for the quarter, topping the consensus estimate of ($0.16) by $0.08.
+The firm had revenue of $166.90 million for the quarter, compared to analyst estimates of $157.90 million.
+Bill.com had a negative net margin of 54.96% and a negative return on equity of 5.05%.
+Bill.com’s quarterly revenue was up 179.4% on a year-over-year basis.
+During the same quarter in the prior year, the business earned ($0.15) earnings per share.
+As a group, analysts anticipate that Bill.com will post -2.27 EPS for the current fiscal year.

-In other Bill.com news, CEO Rene A. Lacerte sold 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, February 15th.
-The shares were sold at an average price of $248.30, for a total transaction of $2,483,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, General Counsel Rajesh A. Aji sold 2,303 shares of the firm’s stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $171.97, for a total transaction of $396,046.91.
+In other news, insider Bora Chung sold 8,854 shares of the firm’s stock in a transaction on Monday, May 16th.
+The shares were sold at an average price of $113.33, for a total transaction of $1,003,423.82.
+Following the transaction, the insider now owns 616 shares in the company, valued at approximately $69,811.28.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Rene A. Lacerte sold 10,000 shares of the firm’s stock in a transaction on Friday, May 13th.
+The shares were sold at an average price of $116.72, for a total transaction of $1,167,200.00.
+Following the transaction, the chief executive officer now owns 78,970 shares in the company, valued at approximately $9,217,378.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 79,833 shares of company stock worth $16,407,273.
+In the last quarter, insiders sold 88,687 shares of company stock valued at $16,094,897.
 Insiders own 5.70% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in BILL.
-Morgan Stanley increased its stake in Bill.com by 538.1% during the 2nd quarter.
-Morgan Stanley now owns 378,675 shares of the company’s stock valued at $69,366,000 after purchasing an additional 319,329 shares in the last quarter.
-Vanguard Group Inc. boosted its holdings in Bill.com by 3.1% during the 1st quarter.
-Vanguard Group Inc. now owns 8,842,430 shares of the company’s stock worth $2,005,375,000 after acquiring an additional 269,438 shares during the last quarter.
-Deutsche Bank AG boosted its holdings in Bill.com by 3,090.0% during the 4th quarter.
-Deutsche Bank AG now owns 242,217 shares of the company’s stock worth $60,347,000 after acquiring an additional 234,624 shares during the last quarter.
-Vista Equity Partners Management LLC boosted its holdings in Bill.com by 145.8% during the 4th quarter.
-Vista Equity Partners Management LLC now owns 152,583 shares of the company’s stock worth $38,016,000 after acquiring an additional 90,517 shares during the last quarter.
-Finally, Berkshire Capital Holdings Inc. boosted its holdings in Bill.com by 821,800.0% during the 1st quarter.
-Berkshire Capital Holdings Inc. now owns 82,190 shares of the company’s stock worth $18,640,000 after acquiring an additional 82,180 shares during the last quarter.
-Institutional investors and hedge funds own 99.01% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of BILL.
+Brown Brothers Harriman & Co. acquired a new position in Bill.com in the first quarter valued at about $38,000.
+KB Financial Partners LLC bought a new stake in shares of Bill.com during the fourth quarter worth approximately $51,000.
+Carolinas Wealth Consulting LLC acquired a new position in Bill.com during the first quarter valued at approximately $91,000.
+Covestor Ltd grew its holdings in Bill.com by 1,278.4% during the first quarter.
+Covestor Ltd now owns 510 shares of the company’s stock valued at $116,000 after purchasing an additional 473 shares during the period.
+Finally, Advisors Asset Management Inc. grew its holdings in Bill.com by 185.7% during the fourth quarter.
+Advisors Asset Management Inc. now owns 680 shares of the company’s stock valued at $169,000 after purchasing an additional 442 shares during the period.
+Institutional investors own 99.01% of the company’s stock.

 Bill.com Holdings, Inc provides cloud-based software that simplifies, digitizes, and automates back-office financial operations for small and midsize businesses worldwide.
 It offers artificial intelligence enabled financial software platform that creates seamless connections among users, suppliers, and the clients.